Chart Color Schemes

 Port Macquarie Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Port Macquarie Surrounds' dwelling structures, as per the latest Census, comprised 96.8% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 75.9% houses and 24.1% other dwellings.
-Home ownership in Port Macquarie Surrounds was 52.0%, with mortgaged dwellings at 34.2% and rented ones at 13.9%.
+Dwelling structure in Port Macquarie Surrounds, as evaluated at the Census conducted in 2016, comprised 96.8% houses and 3.1% other dwellings.
+In comparison, Non-Metro NSW had 75.9% houses and 24.1% other dwellings.
+Home ownership in Port Macquarie Surrounds was at 52.0%, with the remainder being mortgaged (34.2%) or rented (13.9%).
 The median monthly mortgage repayment was $1,668, lower than Non-Metro NSW's average of $1,733.
-Median weekly rent in Port Macquarie Surrounds was $300, compared to Non-Metro NSW's $375.
-Nationally, mortgage repayments were significantly lower at $1,668 versus Australia's average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.
+The median weekly rent figure was $300, compared to Non-Metro NSW's $375.
+Nationally, Port Macquarie Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing